Spatial Computing in Architectural Design

 - to perform spatial data visualization using existing software tools or programming;

-- to distinguish and identify data modelling, analysis, simulation, evaluation and optimization approaches and methods;
+- to distinguish and identify data modelling, analysis, simulation, evaluation and optimization methods;

-- to show by models or simulations how a design or an intervention is supposed to work;
+- to show by analytic models or simulations how a design is supposed to work;

 - Computational Design Studio (BK7083): 9 ECs

 - Computational Simulations (BK7084): 6 ECs

 For course descriptions, please visit the study guide.